GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-focus-mode/index.md

 ## Overview {: #overview }

-This tutorial builds an extension that changes the aspect of the Chrome extension and Web store documentation pages so that they are easier to read.
+This tutorial builds an extension that simplify the styling of the Chrome extension and Web store documentation pages so that they are easier to read.

 In this guide, we’re going to explain how to do the following: